Permafrost/Tundra/readme.md

     # converts a string, byte array or input stream to a string
     tundra.string:normalize($object, $encoding)

+    # returns the given string with leading and trailing whitespace removed
+    tundra.string:trim($string)

     # returns the given string in upper case
     tundra.string:uppercase($string, $locale)